-An employer shall respect the dignity and other personal rights of an employee and employees have equal rights for equal performance of the same duties.
+An employer is under the duty to respect the dignity and other personal rights of an employee and employees have equal rights for equal performance of the same duties.
 This principle in particular is applied to the equal treatment of men and women at work.
-It is not permissible to discriminate an employee, either directly or indirectly, especially on the grounds of a person’s sex, age, disability, race, religion, nationality, political beliefs, trade union membership, ethnic origin, denomination, sexual orientation, as well as employment for a definite or indefinite term or on a full-time or part-time basis.
+It is not permissible to discriminate against an employee, either directly or indirectly, especially on the grounds of a person’s sex, age, disability, race, religion, nationality, political beliefs, trade union membership, ethnic origin, denomination, sexual orientation, as well as employment for a definite or indefinite term or on a full-time or part-time basis.

 Any unwanted conduct with the purpose or effect of violating the dignity of an employee and of creating an intimidating, hostile, degrading, humiliating or offensive environment is treated as harassment, and sexual harassment is defined as any form of unwanted conduct of a sexual nature, or referring to a person’s sex, with the purpose or effect of violating the dignity of a person, in particular when creating an intimidating, hostile, degrading, humiliating or offensive environment, including verbal, non-verbal or physical conduct.
 Employees have similar rights regarding both discrimination and harassment in the workplace.